jakekara/jakekara.github.io-old/_posts/2016-10-08-brute-forcing-url-shorteners.markdown

 1. Generate the valid URLs
 2. Send an HTTP request with the request library

-There's been a decent number of [stories](https://www.schneier.com/blog/archives/2016/04/security_risks_11.html) lately about the security risks posed by URL shorteners because they can be trivially brute forced.
+There have been a decent number of [stories](https://www.schneier.com/blog/archives/2016/04/security_risks_11.html) lately about the security risks posed by URL shorteners because they can be trivially brute forced.
 A lot of shortened links are probably meant to be public, such as URLs shortened for sharing on social media, but I guess some services, like OneDrive, use short URLs for documents.